fewieden/MMM-Modal/README.md

 * CANCEL MODAL -> Cancel the dialog.
 * CONFIRM MODAL -> Confirm the dialog.

+## Depending Modules

+List of all modules depending on MMM-Modal in the [Wiki](https://github.com/fewieden/MMM-Modal/wiki/Depending-Modules).

 ## Developers

 If you want to integrate MMM-Modal into your own modules, then please check out the developer [guide](DEVELOPER.md)